benhoren/imagesToPdf/README.md

 # imagesToPdf
-Builds pdf files with prechoosen images,
+Builds pdf files from selected images,
-3*5 square pictures in a page. using Java + Processing
+3 X 5 square pictures in a page. using Java + Processing

 Ben Horn